Things to Consider When Ordering a Power Wheelchair

 - A head array is a control that you can trigger with your head.
 Pushing your head towards the sensors on either side will turn the chair, and pushing your head backwards will make it move forwards.
 To reverse, a switch is activated and then you can push your head back on the head array.

 - Sip and puff users control their wheelchairs via air blown into or sucked out of a straw-like controller.
 For example a hard puff may mean forwards, and a hard sip backwards.
 Soft sip and soft puff may correlate to a left or right turn.
 This control method requires practice to drive smoothly, as the output is not intuitive.

 - Touchpads do not require much force, but do require steady control of the hand and arm.
 Sliding your hand along a controller panel will move the chair in that direction.

-I hope this blog post has given you an idea of some of the options available to you in selecting your new wheelchair.
+I hope this blog post has given you an idea of some of the options available to you in ordering a power wheelchair.
 Your OT and/or PT and wheelchair vendor are there to answer all of your questions and support you in your selection.
 Make sure that you advocate for yourself, and know your options in order to ensure that the chair you get is right for you.
 Please comment below if there are any other features you think should be included!